maxcheq/a80_website/docs/DOCUMENT.md

 ----------------------------------------

-What will be on the site:
+# Features

-1. Wikipedia / Documentation - 	Information about the Audi 80: history, technical specifications, and equipment types.
-Includes the ability to compare models, and features.
+- **Wikipedia/Documentation**: Information about the Audi 80, including its history, technical specs, and equipment types.
+Users will also be able to compare different models and features.
-2. Forum - A tab for discussing technical issues, sharing experiences, and providing advice on repairs and maintenance.
+- **Forum**: A section where users can discuss technical issues, share advice, and offer repair tips.
-3. Gallery - photos of the Audi 80.
-Includes images of various modifications and tunings.
+- **Gallery**: A collection of photos showcasing the Audi 80, including various modifications and tunings.
-4. Repairs / Repairs Parts - A place where people will find lists of basic issues, what (where find it) and how to fix it.
+- **Repairs/Repair Parts**: A detailed guide to common car problems, with advice on where to find parts and how to fix issues.

 -----------------------------------------